zjy526223908/DreamEditor/README.md

 ## Training

 ### step1 distillation
-You can ignore this step and use the initial nerf we provide.
+You can ignore this step and use the [initial models](https://drive.google.com/drive/folders/1RHAAv_8IGeH-yTE-DloR3XFPNGfHfUs8?usp=drive_link) we provide.
 ```
     bash run_step1.sh
 ```